Porto Covo BeachPortugal Beach Guide

 Ilha do Pessegueiro

-Uninhabited island with 16th-century fort ruins, accessible by kayak or boat.
+Uninhabited island with 16th-century fort ruins, reachable by seasonal boat from Porto Covo.

-One of the best-preserved 18th-century coastal villages on the Alentejo coast, with traditional blue-and-white architecture.
+One of the best-preserved traditional fishing villages on the Alentejo coast.

 Frequently asked